-My grandma was born in 1932 in Havre De Grace, Maryland and spent the rest of her life living in East Baltimore, or as we call it ‘down the hill’.
-Her parents moved to the East Coast from North Carolina where her dad worked as a chauffeur and her mom as a housewife before she was born.
-The generation prior would’ve been alive between the late 1800s and early 1900s, meaning that my great-great-grandparents were likely slaves in the Carolinas.
+My grandma was born in 1932 in Havre De Grace, Maryland, and spent the rest of her life living in East Baltimore, or as we call it, “down the hill.”
+Her parents moved to the East Coast from North Carolina, where, before she was born, her dad worked as a chauffeur and her mom as a housewife.
+The generation prior were alive in the 1800s and early 1900s, meaning that my great-great-grandparents were likely slaves in the Carolinas.

-My grandma told me about how she picked cotton as a child with her siblings for the family to earn extra money each week.
-When I asked about the ’60s and if she had marched with the civil rights leaders, she reminded me that she was a single mother with five children by then, so she didn’t have much time to march but recalled the resilient climate in which those around her fought.
-She told me about the day people marched on Washington and how she had friends who were heading to the capital to go as she watched from home in Baltimore.
+My grandma told me about how she picked cotton as a child with her siblings to earn extra money for the family each week.
+When I asked about the ’60s and if she had marched with civil rights leaders, she reminded me that she was a single mother with five children by then.
+She didn’t have much time to march, but recalled the resilient climate in which those around her fought.
+She told me about the day people marched on Washington and how she had friends who headed to the capital as she watched from home in Baltimore.

 My memories of Baltimore are a lot different than those of my matriarchs.
 The Baltimore I know has always been a place brimming with black joy.
 It’s a place where summers as a kid meant flocking to the city pools, ordering a snowball with marshmallows, and sitting out in someone’s yard with a box of crabs.
 My sense of home is in those thick Baltimore accents that are northern but with a little southern drawl, too, hearing, “Bal-da-more,” “tew,” or “ice-cold waters, ice-cold waters for a dollar!”
-When I’ve stayed away too long, all I need to do is get on the highway by North Avenue and catch a brother in a suit selling the best bean pies I’ve ever eaten to reassure me that I’m home.
+When I’ve stayed away too long, all I need to do to reassure me that I’m home is get on the highway by North Avenue and catch a brother in a suit selling the best bean pies I’ve ever eaten.

-As children, my sister and I were up by 6:00 AM — sometimes earlier — many Saturday mornings to get our hair done at Flair Hair salon in East Baltimore’s Old Town Mall.
+As children, my sister and I were up at 6 AM — sometimes earlier — on many Saturdays to get our hair done at Flair Hair salon in East Baltimore’s Old Town Mall.
 Flair’s was the center of the universe at that point in my life.
-We’d stick around to watch our hairdresser (who had also done my mom, aunties, and grandma’s hair too) slick perms and fancy up-dos into everyone’s hair.
-The stories that the women shared about work and life always taught me something or at least made me laugh.
+We’d stick around to watch our hairdresser (who had also done my mom’s, aunties’, and grandma’s hair) slick perms and fancy up-dos into everyone’s hair.
+The stories that the women shared about work and life always taught me something, or at least made me laugh.
 Even if I shouldn’t have been listening to some of their conversations, there was always a lesson in the end.

-The entire salon watched movies and the news together, we sang, laughed and even cried.
-In the best moments, it didn’t seem to matter that right outside the door the neighborhood was rife with abandoned shops, boarded up homes, and poverty just a block away — where my mother grew up.
+The entire salon watched movies and the news together.
+We sang, laughed, and even cried.
+In the best moments, it didn’t seem to matter that the neighborhood was rife with abandoned shops, boarded up homes, and poverty just a block away where my mother grew up.
 Even in the midst of so many people’s pain, we always had community.

 That’s the Baltimore I’ve always known.

-By middle school, we had kiddie discos at Easter time to look forward to.
-At that time, my cousins and I spent our Friday nights making up dance routines (or, as we called it “rocking off”) to Baltimore club music.
-The FM dial at granny’s house was always turned to 92Q where DJ K- Swift would be playing the latest mixes.
-The songs were often repetitive, with fast beats heavy with percussion which made it impossible to resist dancing.
+By middle school, we had kiddie discos around Easter to look forward to.
+At that time, my cousins and I spent our Friday nights making up dance routines (or, as we called it, “rocking off”) to go with Baltimore club music.
+The FM dial at granny’s house was always turned to 92Q, where DJ K- Swift would play the latest mixes.
+The songs were often repetitive, with fast beats heavy with percussion that made it impossible to resist dancing.
 Songs like “Rider Girl,” “Jiggle It,” and “Knuckleheadz” made our tape-recorded playlists every week.
-By the time the weekend rolled around we were ready to pull out our synchronized choreography at the local skating rink.
+By the time the weekend rolled around, we were ready to pull out our synchronized choreography at the local skating rink.

-My teenage years meant spending the weekends at a friend’s house and plotting on what parties we were going to.
-It usually started with a trip to the mall or a walk around the inner harbor just to peep what was happening for the night.
+I spent the weekends of my teenage years at a friend’s house plotting which parties we would go to.
+It usually started with a trip to the mall or a walk around the inner harbor to peep what was happening for the night.
 We’d usually end up at a house party of a friend of a friend because we were too young to hit the bars.

-In the summer, we never missed Artscape or the AFRAM festival.
+In the summer, we never missed Artscape or the AFRAM festivals.
 The AFRAM festival was one of my first experiences seeing so many black people celebrating each other’s existence in such an unapologetic way.
-“Hey sis, I’m loving your hair” or “that outfit is everything” — compliments were commonplace.
-Vendors were selling their kente cloth clothing, accessories and even classic Baltimore foods like crab cakes.
+Compliments like, “Hey sis, I’m loving your hair,” or “that outfit is everything” were commonplace.
+Vendors sold kente cloth clothing, accessories, and classic Baltimore foods like crab cakes.
 It’s always been my favorite time of year in Baltimore.

-Truth is, Baltimore has always been a special place full of hardworking people who made extraordinary contributions to this city and country.
-Our city is home to Johns Hopkins, one of the countries leading hospitals — where my uncle worked and died.
-Baltimore is home to a beautiful harbor on which this country’s treasured national anthem was written by Francis Scott Key back when it served as one of the country’s most important ports.
+Truth is, Baltimore has always been a special place full of hardworking people who make extraordinary contributions to this city and country.
+Our city is home to Johns Hopkins, one of the country’s leading hospitals — and where my uncle worked and died.
+Baltimore is home to a beautiful harbor where Francis Scott Key wrote this country’s treasured national anthem.
 It’s home to Baltimore Ceasefire, an organization actively working to end gun violence in our city.
-Many of the country’s top Fortune 1,000 companies — like Black & Decker, Legg Mason, and T. Rowe Price — call Baltimore home, too.
+Many of the country’s top Fortune 1,000 companies like Black & Decker, Legg Mason, and T. Rowe Price call Baltimore home, too.
 Baltimore gave the world soul and blues with Billie Holiday and Eubie Blake.
 This city birthed Mario, Mo’Nique, Dru Hill, Gervontae Davis, and Micheal Phelps.

 The Baltimore I know is full of artists, entrepreneurs, poets, makers, politicians, authors, community organizers, teachers, and activists.
 It’s also full of underfunded public schools, police brutality, food deserts, abandoned homes, neglected youth, and homelessness.
-But the latter seems to be the only aspect that ever makes the news.
+The latter half of that seem to be the only aspects that ever make the news.

 People from Baltimore are proud to be from here.
 People want to live here.
-Most of my family still lives in Baltimore and always have.
-They work here, play here, raise families here and care about the communities in which they live.
+Most of my family still lives in Baltimore.
+They work here, play here, raise families here, and care about the communities in which they live.
 They’re forever resilient and have electric, undying spirits that make living in Baltimore irreplaceable.
 After all, they call it Charm City for a reason.